lunar-natalie/rust-experiments/apps/web-sort/README.md

 Requires the nightly toolchain.

 1. Install Trunk: `cargo install trunk`
-2. Build & serve the web app: in the root `./web-sort` run `trunk serve --open`
+2. Build & serve the web app from the root `web-sort`: `trunk serve --open`

 A browser will open, showing the page.